 1. This manuscript proposes to solve technical difficulties inherent to integration of image data acquired via an sCMOS camera with animal behavioural data acquired from other sensors.
 I find it difficult to understand which specific problem the presented work seeks to address.
 It would be useful for the authors to elaborate on how exactly it has been" difficult to easily integrate sCMOS cameras and behavioural experiments".
 Listing a few specific technical difficulties inherent in this process would have been useful.

 Response: We thank the reviewer for this criticism and have added more background to both the “Introduction” and “Conclusion and Discussion” to describe why it has been difficult to integrate sCMOS cameras into behavioral experiments.
+This in particular includes scientists with limited programming expertise or budgets…limited investment in time and resources to collect data.
+Broad audiences

-2. More critically however, while I recognise that this paper is focused upon providing a technical assessment of the teensy microcontroller for neuroscience research applications the authors have performed live animal experiments on a fixed fixed animal.
+2. More critically however, while I recognise that this paper is focused upon providing a technical assessment of the teensy microcontroller for neuroscience research applications the authors have performed live animal experiments on a fixed animal.
 No statement is given regarding the animals genotype, gender, age nor as far as I can see is there any statement regarding ethical approval and licensing for animal experimentation.

-Response: We thank the reviewer for bringing to our attention this oversight, and we have added the pertinent information as to our methods.
+Response: Indeed we did use live animals in the testing of this device and the lack of detail regarding ethical guidelines, approval, and methodology were an oversight.
+We have added the pertinent information to our methods.

 3. Additionally while the authors frequently refer to a sCMOS camera as part of the experimental apparatus it is not immediately clear whether this was connected during the aforementioned experiments and if so, what it was recordibng

-Response: We thank the reviewer for bringing this to our knowledge.
-While the camera was attached for all of the experiments, it was not turned on and capturing images.
-To demonstrate that the digital pulses delivered by the Teensy 3.2 were sufficient to elicit an image capture from an sCMOS camera, we added another animal session to our data set during which we were acquiring images at the direction of the Teensy.
-These results are shown in Figure 5.
+Response: We thank the reviewer for noting that this was not adequately described in the previous version of the manuscript.
+While the camera was attached for all of the experiments, it was not used to capture images.
+To demonstrate that the digital pulses delivered by the Teensy 3.2 were sufficient to elicit image capture from an sCMOS camera, we added another animal session to our data set during which and captured calcium activity from neurons in the hippocampus of a well-trained mouse in the Trace Conditioning protocol by acquiring images at the direction of the Teensy.
+These results are included in a new Figure 5.